PowerShell/PowerShell-RFC/Draft-Accepted/RFC0066-PowerShell-User-Content-Location.md

 # PowerShell User Content Location

-This RFC proposes moving the current PowerShell user content location out of OneDrive & default to the `AppData` directory on Windows machines.
+This RFC proposes moving the current PowerShell user content location out of OneDrive & default to the `LocalAppData` directory on Windows machines.

 ## Motivation